Sustainable Development Goal 17: Background

+The Sustainable Development Goals are a collection of 17 global goals set by the United Nations to be implemented by the year 2030.
 A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
 These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the center, are needed at the global, regional, national and local level.

-The Sustainable Development Goals are a collection of 17 global goals set by the United Nations to be implemented by the year 2030.

-The Sustainable Development Goals are related to: Poverty, Hunger, Health, Education, Gender Equality, Energy, Economic Growth, Industry, Inequalities on all levels, Sustainable Communities, Responsible Consumption, Climate Change, Marine Life, Environment, Social Justice, and International Partnership (SDG 17).

 Sustainable Goal 17 targets long-term investments to empower sectors and companies in need, more adaptable in developmental countries.
 Its main aim reaches improving the following aspects of a country that include: energy, infrastructure, transportation systems, IT infrastructure to different communications technologies channels.

 The framework of development covers evaluating and following up with rules and regulations, the sector's structure to attract more investment projects to the country and thus improving its economical standards.

-This partnership is translated through full assistance of all regional, local and international communities to increase the economical and social growth rates of a certain nation.

 Targets, indicators and progress

 SDG 17 has 19 targets and 25 indicators.
 Below is the list of all the targets with a short version and a long version of the titles.
 No data is available yet for the following indicators: 17.5.1, 17.6.1, 17.7.1, 17.13.1, 17.14.1, 17.17.1.
 For all the other indicators, data and world maps are available to visualize progress.